Lumada Data Catalog uses Keycloak as the Identity Management Provider (IDP) for user authentication.

 Permissions include the daily activities of a data analyst.
 This group also includes generic guest privileges.

-- Analyst: The Analyst subset includes tag curation tasks for Data Catalog maintenance.
+- Analyst: The Analyst subset includes managing glossaries and running jobs, and tasks for Data Catalog maintenance.

-- Guest: The Guest subset is comprised of basic permissions for browsing the catalog.
+- Guest: The Guest subset includes basic permissions for browsing the catalog.

-Data Catalog installs with two predefined roles: Guest and System Admin.
+Data Catalog installs with one predefined role: global_administrator.
 After installation, you should create the additional roles that your organization needs so that all the activities in Data Catalog can be performed.

 Administrator role permissions

 The Administrator group includes permissions for managing Data Catalog, including roles and users as well as system settings.
 Additionally, when you assign a user to the Administrator group, you can also select to include the permissions from the Steward and Business groups for that user.
 The following table lists the permissions contained within the Administrator group.

 |Create, read, update, and delete system configurations.

 |Create, read, update, and delete custom properties.

 |Requires the Manage External Sources permission to update custom properties.